Tam’n Hornraven, the Neutral Good Aasimar Cleric

 I feel no compassion for the dead.
 They’re the lucky ones.

 Remember that this neutral good aasimar cleric draws upon Volo’s Guide to Monsters (see page 105 “Protector Aasimar”).
-It also uses the the Protection Domain cleric stats from the Unearthed Arcana.
+It also uses the Protection Domain cleric stats from the Unearthed Arcana.
 And, finally, Tam’n Hornraven’s Bonds and Flaws are on page 210 of Curse of Strahd.
 We chose those particular details because We view Tam’n as an incredibly haunted, and therefore, vindictive character.

 - Sacred Flame